su2code/SU2/README.md

 SU2 is being developed by individuals and organized teams all around the world.

-The SU2 Original Developers are:

-   - Dr. Francisco D. Palacios.
-   - Dr. Thomas D. Economon.

-and the most active groups developing SU2 are:
+The current SU2 release has been coordinated by the SU2 International Developers Society <www.su2devsociety.org> with selected contributions from the open-source community.

+The main research teams contributing to the current release are:
 - Prof. Juan J. Alonso's group at Stanford University.
 - Prof. Piero Colonna's group at Delft University of Technology.
-   - Prof. Nicolas R. Gauger's group at Kaiserslautern University of Technology.
+- Prof. Nicolas R. Gauger's group at Kaiserslautern U. of Technology.
 - Prof. Alberto Guardone's group at Polytechnic University of Milan.
 - Prof. Rafael Palacios' group at Imperial College London.
+- Prof. Vincent Terrapon's group at the University of Liege.
 - Prof. Edwin van der Weide's group at the University of Twente.
-   - Prof. Vincent Terrapon's group at the University of Liege.
+- Lab. of New Concepts in Aeronautics at Tech.
+Inst. of Aeronautics.

+Copyright 2012-2018, Francisco D. Palacios, Thomas D. Economon, Tim Albring, and the SU2 contributors.